Justina Di Stasio: Career

-She won the silver medal in the women's 76 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
+Di Stasio won the silver medal in the women's 76 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
 She won one of the bronze medals in the women's 76 kg event at the 2023 Grand Prix Zagreb Open held in Zagreb, Croatia.

+She won one of the bronze medals in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
+In 2024, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, she earned a quota place for Canada for the 2024 Summer Olympics in Paris, France.
+She defeated Saidy Chávez of Honduras and she then secured the quota place by defeating Linda Machuca of Argentina.
+She competed in the women's 76 kg event at the Olympics.